sluongng/alicloud-fc-ts-template/README.md

 - You have setup [FCli](https://github.com/aliyun/fcli), the official tooling for function compute.
     - [Official Documentation (CN)](https://help.aliyun.com/document_detail/52995.html)
     - [Official Documentation (EN)](https://www.alibabacloud.com/help/doc-detail/52995.htm) (less information)
-- This repository also included `ts-node` and the [launch.json](.vscode/launch.json) configurations for debugging on VSCode.
-    - Use [index.test.ts](src/index.test.ts) file for debugging.

 ## How to use